Schemex: Discovering Structural Abstractions from Examples: Technical Evaluation

-To generate schema with o1-pro, we use the prompt that is equivalent to what we give Schemex as the task description and input.
-The prompt can be found in Appendix \ref{appendix:prompts_o1_pro}.
-We ran models or pipelines in three conditions all once for each of the task.
-After getting all the schemas, we used GPT-4o to generate the outputs (as described in the System section ``schema application'' step).
-For each schema (of each cluster), we generated outputs for two randomly picked inputs from the cluster.
-Note that if a cluster just has one example, we just generated output for one input.
-Overall, we generated 20 schemas and 38 outputs for Condition 1, and 17 schemas and 33 outputs for Condition 2 and Condition 3, respectively.
+To generate schemas with o1-pro, we used a prompt equivalent to Schemex's task description and input (see Appendix~\ref{appendix:prompts_o1_pro}).
+Each condition was run once per task.
+All schemas were then used with GPT-4o to generate outputs: for each schema (per cluster), we generated outputs for two randomly selected inputs (one if the cluster contained a single example).
+This yielded 20 schemas and 38 outputs for Condition 1, and 17 schemas and 33 outputs for Conditions 2 and 3 accordingly.